gloooomed/typing-test/README.md

 ## Files

-- `index.html` — The main webpage layout.
+- `index.html` - The main webpage layout.
-- `styles.css` — All the colors, fonts, and design.
+- `styles.css` - All the colors, fonts, and design.
-- `script.js` — The logic that makes everything work.
+- `script.js` - The logic that makes everything work.

 ## Features

 - Random text every test
 - Live WPM and accuracy stats
 - Choose your time: 30s, 60s, or 120s
-- Works great on desktop and mobile
 - Easy restart and "Try Again" buttons

 ## How to use